 If you’re looking for crewing opportunities and are unable to get to the social meetings then another way is to use Facebook.
 Once you have joined, you will be able to access the Club’s Facebook page.
 Apart from being an excellent way to keep up to date with events and the usual informal chat between members it is a forum used by skippers looking for crew and crew looking for skippers.

-The number of women in the Club is growing year on year with over 65 members.
-We have a growing number of female boat owners, which gives great opportunities for crewing.
+Although the Club was originally established to provide a safe space of Gay men, we soon came to welcome women with a growing Lesbian community within the Club.
+More recently we've made clear we welcome all from the LGBT+ community, regardless of sexuality or gender identity.
+The fundamental purpose is to provide a club where nobody should feel they need to hide who they are.
+We have many female boat owners, which gives great opportunities for crewing.
 We've often got a healthy combination of mixed and single gender boats at club events.
 Skippers / Boat Owners generally make clear whether their boat is mixed or single gender crew (often due to the practicalities of sharing cabins!)

-In 2015 we organised our first Narrowboat, as part of the Charters section.
-One boat completed the Four Counties Ring in a week, another boat chose a more leisurely route.
+We have been cruising the inland waterways in the UK and abroad since the early days of the Club.
+Our Newsletter archive suggests the first canal charter voyage in 1991, and we've been going round in circles ever since!
+More recently, in 2015, we organised our a fantastic charter with one boat completing the Four Counties Ring in a week, whilst a second boat chose a more leisurely route.
 In 2016 we hired a longer 69ft narrowboat for 10 days to tackle the Warwickshire Ring (about 200 lock-miles).
-We had great fun manoeuvring this great vessel around central Birmingham.
+We had great fun manoeuvring this immense vessel around central Birmingham.
 In 2018, we took on another challenge, travelling round the Worcester ring, including an exciting section on the fast flowing River Severn.

-Alongside the occasional chartering opportunity we've several members who own narrowboats and other craft on inland waterways, so there's now a growing group of canal boaters in the club!
+Alongside the occasional chartering opportunity we have several members who own narrowboats and other craft on inland waterways, so you'll find a keen group of canal boaters in the Club!